Sophia Abrahão says that Globo actors marry for the health plan

 The global actress even told that some Globo actors get married to guarantee a benefit from the broadcaster to the partner who works in the company.
 “I saw a lot of people getting married through Globo’s health plan.
 Here’s a tip!
 You’re joining Globo”, she joked.

-When Rafinha commented that she also does not see the fun in a wedding party and that he married his current wife to guarantee the Green Card, a permanent immigration visa, from the United States, Sophia explained why she has no desire to star in such an event.
+When Rafinha commented that she also does not see the fun in a wedding party and that he married his current wife to guarantee the Green Card, a permanent immigration visa, from the United States, Sophia explained why she did not want to star in such an event.

 “I think it’s a face.
 It’s hard for people to sing ‘Happy Birthday’ to me, because I’m a shy person.
 So, imagine that party, when everyone is looking at you, then, in a big party, a circle opens, you have to dance , I would be crying.
 I’m terrified of that”, he said.
 Check out: